bparrishMines/penguin/reference/README.md

 This library works by managing pairs of references.
 Each pair consists of a `LocalReference` and a `RemoteReference` and is stored and managed in a `ReferencePairManager`.
 Here are the basic definitions of these classes:
-* [LocalReference] - represents an object that is locally accessible.
-Typically on the same thread and same coding language
+* [LocalReference] - represents an object instance that is locally accessible.
+Typically on the same thread and same programming language
-* [RemoteReference] - Represents an object that is remotely accessible.
-Typically on another thread and/or another coding language.
+* [RemoteReference] - represents an object instance that is remotely accessible.
+Typically on another thread and/or another programming language.
-* [UnpairedReference] - Represents an object that is not paired like a `LocalReference` or `RemoteReference`.
+* [UnpairedReference] - represents an object that is not paired to any `Reference`.
 * [ReferencePairManager] - manages communication between objects represented by `LocalReference`s and `RemoteReference`s.

-A paired `LocalReference` and `RemoteReference` are also maintained by two `ReferencePairManager`s.
+Each reference pair is also is maintained by two `ReferencePairManager`s.
 One `ReferencePairManager` is locally accessible by the object represented by `LocalReference` and another `ReferencePairManager` is locally accessible by the object represented by `RemoteReference`.

 The labels of **local** and **remote** are relative to a thread or coding language.
 A `RemoteReference` in one `ReferencePairManager` will represent a `LocalReference` in another